gracelang/language/spec.md

 fields.
 The defaults can be changed by explicit annotations.
 The details are as follows.

-### Methods and Types {#methodencapsulation}
+### Methods, Classes, Traits and Types

-By default, methods and types are public, which means that they can be requested by any client that has access to the object.
-Thus, any expression can be the target of a request for a public method.
+By default, methods, classs, traits and types are public, which means that they can be requested by any client that has access to the object.
+Thus, any expression can be the target of a request of a public method.

-If a method or type is annotated `is confidential`, it can be requested only on the target `self` or `super`.
-This means that such a method or type is accessible to the object that contains it, and to inheriting objects, but not to client objects.
+If a method or type is annotated `is confidential`, it can be requested only on `self` or `outer`.
+This means that it is accessible to the object that contains it, and to inheriting objects, but not to client objects.

-Methods and Types can be explicitly annotated as `is public`; this has no effect unless a dialect changes the default encapsulation.

-Some other languages support “private methods”, which are available only to an object itself, and not to clients or subobjects.
-Grace has neither private methods nor private types.

-### Classes {#classes}

-### Fields {#fieldencapsulation}
+### Fields

 Variables and definitions (`var` and `def` declarations) immediately inside an object constructor create *fields* in that object.

-A field declared as `var x` can be read using the request `x` and assigned to using the assignment request `x:=()`.
+A field declared as `var x` can be read using the request `x` and assigned to using the assignment request `x:=(_)`.
 A field declared as `def y` can be read using the request `y`, and cannot be assigned.
 By default, fields are *confidential*: they can be accessed and assigned from the object itself, and inheriting objects, and from lexically-enclosed objects, but not from clients.
-In other words, these requests can be made only on `self`, `super` and `outer`.
+In other words, these requests can be made only on `self` and `outer`.

 The default visibility can be changed using annotations.
 The annotation `readable` can be applied to a `def` or `var` declaration, and makes the